 What are the medical implications of my teen being underweight?

 A teen who is underweight may not be getting balanced nutrition.
 He may not be getting enough vitamins, minerals (such as iron and calcium), protein, or dietary fat for a healthy body.
 For example, a growing teen needs plenty of calcium and vitamin D to make strong bones.
+When a teen is expending more energy than they are taking (via calories from the food they eat), the body’s fat reserves are disrupted which can compromise the immune system.
+When the immune system is compromised, a person is more susceptible to acute and chronic medical conditions.

 How often should my teen be eating?